jlweb-rsf/code-challenge/README.md

 - You can easily clone the repository and use it in your desired configurations.
 You just need to define AWS access keys on repository secrets.

-- The CD jobs run by pushing the code into the main branch in order to provision infrastructures described on terraform configuration files and then a delayed job is triggered to wait for few minutes till EC2 instances being ready.
+- The deployment [workflow](./.github/workflows/provision.yml) run by pushing the code into or merging with branch `main` and perform the following actions:
+    * provision infrastructures described on terraform configuration files.
+    * a delayed job is triggered to wait for few minutes till EC2 instances being ready.
-Finally, the ansible-playbook will be run to deploy a simple Apache web server on the target instance.
+    * Finally, the ansible-playbook will be run to deploy a simple Apache web server on the target instance.

-- The CI job contains linting for Ansible roles and also testing the whole playbook on different Linux distributions with molecule.
+- The CI [workflow](./.github/workflows/check.yml) (which is run on branch `dev`) contains a linting process to check the typo and code style on Ansible roles and also testing the whole playbook on different Linux distributions with molecule.

-- I have set a manual job in order to destroy the created resources.
+- I have set a [workflow](./.github/workflows/destroy.yml) in order to destroy the created resources which would be run mannually.

+##### Checking The Apache Service periodically
+- There is a [workflow](./.github/workflows/check.yml) to check the Apache service is up and running, every 15 minutes.
+It uses a simple ansible ad-hoc command to SSH to the server and ensure httpd service is running as expected.